Skip to content Skip to footer

 Important notes

-• The tools only accepts unix line breakers `\n’.
-If your data has other than unix line breakers, consder reformating it (using dos2unix or other tools).
+• The tools only accept Unix line breakers `\n’.
+If your data has other than Unix line breakers, consider reformating it (using dos2unix or other tools).

-• The template functionality checks the top reads in the file, if the input data is sorted, the functionality might not find all samples.
-Make sure your data is not sorted or wait for our future improvements.
+• The template functionality checks the top reads in the file; if the input data is sorted, the functionality might not find all samples.
+Make sure your data is not sorted, or wait for our future improvements.

 Installation